 3. Alcohol and caffeine:

 Avoid consumption of caffeine and alcohol completely during pregnancy.
 These can cause constipation and make you feel uncomfortable.
-These are really harmful for your baby.
+These are really harmful to your baby.
 Therefore, keep them off your diet and do not even think about them during your pregnancy.